AngelaRos25/urban-horizon/README.md

 ## About the Project
 This application is based on APIs provided by GraphGL and REST API.
 It allows you to manage users and view or edit their posts. this application is developed using Angular Framework.
-Before the authentication, you have to click link and login in GoRest application because you have to copy token
+Before the authentication, you have to click link and login in GoRest application to copy the token

 ## Getting Started